Collège de Valleyfield

-Collège de Valleyfield is a College of general and vocational education (CEGEP) in Salaberry-de-Valleyfield, Quebec, Canada.
+Cégep de Valleyfield is a College of general and vocational education (CEGEP) in Salaberry-de-Valleyfield, Quebec, Canada.
 It is located at 169 Champlain Street.
 It was established in 1896, and became public in 1967.

 History

-In 1892, the mayor of Salaberry-de-Valleyfield, John H. Sullivan, began to work with his councillors to found a classical college.
+In 1892, the mayor of Salaberry-de-Valleyfield, John H. Sullivan, with the support of councillors, asked the Bishop of Valleyfield, Joseph-Médard Émard, to quickly establish a classical college.

 In 1895, a building was erected to accommodate 27 students while awaiting construction on Champlain Street of the current Valleyfield College.

 On September 5, 1896, Valleyfield College opened its doors.

-In 1925, due to a law, Valleyfield College became the Valleyfield Seminary or the "St-Thomas d'Aquin Seminary".
+On April 3, 1925, due to a law, Valleyfield College became the Séminaire de Valleyfield (Seminary of Valleyfield) or the "St-Thomas d'Aquin Seminary".
 It was renamed Valleyfield College and became public in August 1967.
 It is one of the twelve founding CEGEPs of the public college education system in Quebec.